 - Weakened immune system: Consuming excess sugar curbs the ability of the body’s immune system to fight infections.
 The white blood cells of our immune system fight infections by destroying harmful foreign bodies, but they need vitamin C to function efficiently.
 However, when there is excess sugar in the body, it accumulates in white blood cells.
 This prevents them from absorbing vitamin C and weakens their ability to mop up harmful microorganisms.

 - Obesity, diabetes and heart disease: Added sugars contribute to the risk of developing obesity, diabetes and heart disease.
-A study by Dr Rachael Taylor, Lecturer, Department of Human Nutrition, University of Otago and her colleagues showed a strong link between the habit of consuming sugary beverages and weight gain.
 Although research is yet to suggest a direct link between sugar consumption and diabetes, it is indirectly linked to diabetes type 2.
 Consuming more sugar causes weight gain, which is a risk factor for diabetes.
 Associations between added sugars and increased cardiovascular disease risk factors have also been found.
 The American Heart Association reviewed studies that examined the effect of sugar on cardiovascular health.
 They found strong evidence to support the association of added sugars with increased cardiovascular disease risk among US children.

 - Craving for sugar: A meal that is high in sugar triggers increased release of insulin.
 The excess insulin remains in the system and causes the child to crave for more sugar.